 We need to ensure that young people in Halton affected by parental alcohol misuse are well supported.
 We need to ensure that young people who misuse alcohol are identified early and able to access appropriate support.

-In order to reduce underage drinking in Halton we will:
+Drinking Less, Living Longer In order to reduce underage drinking in Halton we will:

-Work to ensure all local school take up the offer of alcohol education programmes

-Promote a family approach to alcohol treatment to ensure that young people affected by family alcohol misuse are well supported.

-Review alcohol treatment pathways for young people who misuse alcohol in Halton (to include pathways for vulnerable young people including truants and school excludes, young offenders, looked after children)

-Know the score on just about everything

-Social norms refer to our perceptions of what is 'normal' behaviour in the people around us.
+Work to ensure all local schools take up the offer of alcohol education programmes Promote a family approach to alcohol treatment to ensure that young people affected by family alcohol misuse are well supported. l education Fected by alcohol are identified Review alcohol treatment pathways for young people who misuse alcohol in Halton (to include pathways for vulnerable young people including truants and those excluded from school, young offenders, looked after children, children with special educational needs).
+DIFFERE Know the score on just about everything Social norms refer to our perceptions of what is 'normal' behaviour in the people around us.
 It has long been established that these beliefs are very influential on our own behaviour, especially amongst young people - so for example how much alcohol a person drinks will be strongly determined by how heavily they think their friends drink.
 Individuals have a tendency to follow the herd (or what they perceive the herd to be doing).
 Therefore, we may indulge in a 'risky behaviour' because we (incorrectly) assume everyone else is doing it.
 Data gathered in Halton shows that young people often overestimate the number of their peers who drink alcohol and the frequency and amount they drink.
 R U Different? is a nationwide school based intervention that uncovers the real attitudes and perceptions of young people - and tackles these views in a positive, efficient and measurable way.
 The R U Different? campaign will be delivered in local secondary schools from September 2014.

-The Halton Healthitude programme

-Healthitude is a school based health education programme that works with teachers and students in Halton to raise awareness of the harms related to alcohol.
+The Halton Healthitude programme Healthitude is a school based health education programme that works with teachers and students in Halton to raise awareness of the harms related to alcohol.
 Information covered includes, what do you know about alcohol?
 The harm alcohol causes, the recovery position, alcohol and the law.

-Healthitude also covers topics including Healthy Eating, Tobacco Education, Mental Wellbeing, Healthy Relationships and Sexual Health and Cyber Bullying Prevention.

-• 720 children and young people across Halton have been engaged on the Healthitude programme during the period of April 2013 to March 2014.

-• 78% of children who took part in the sessions have shown an increase in knowledge in at least two areas.
+Healthitude also covers topics including Healthy Eating, Tobacco Education, Mental Wellbeing, Healthy Relationships and Sexual Health and Cyber Bullying Prevention. - 720 children and young people across Halton have been engaged on the Healthitude programme during the period of April 2013 to March 2014. - 78% of children who took part in the sessions have shown an increase in knowledge in at least two areas.
 Pupils and teachers say:

 They were good lessons.
 It was really fun.
-I learnt things I didn't

-Great credit must go to you and your team on the successful delivery of the Healthitude programme.
+I learnt things I didn't know before.
+Miss was very helpful Great credit must go to you and your team on the successful delivery of the Healthitude programme.
 Our students really enjoyed the sessions and got a lot from them.
 In light of the positive feedback from our students, we would like to roll the programme out to some more year 9 classes.
-Thank you for all your hard work in the planning and delivery of the sessions
+Thank you for all your hard work in the planning and delivery of the sessions king Less, Living Longer Public Health Annual Report 2014